 Should I still see my Doctor?

 You may continue to see your doctor.
-Your doctor can provide your child with many services to improve their health.
+Your doctor can assist your child with getting many services to improve their health.
 Some services include:

 - Speech therapy